steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 1. Go to an <a href="ChatGPT.com" target="new">AI</a> an paste in this starter prompt

 ```
-I'm a design student, adding interactivity to a SVG file using javascript.
-I don't understand programming, so you will need to be my guide and do it for me.
+I want to add interactivity to a SVG file using javascript.
+I'm a design student and don't understand programming, so you will need to be my guide and do it for me.

 This project uses an open source guide found at https://github.com/steveturbek/Designing-Interactive-SVGs-with-AI